 Explain the discount.

-In the case of an End of Summer Sale, the promotion speaks for itself.
+In the case of a Cyber Week Sale, the promotion speaks for itself.
 But for discounts unrelated to an event, it’s important to define the why; this could include damaged items, online returns, blanket discount on previous seasons or special promotion for a single highlighted vendor or category.
 Otherwise, you run the risk of training your customers to expect markdowns and not really believe the original sticker price, thus always waiting for a sale before buying.

 Your first markdown is the cheapest.
 Agile retailers are laser-focused on their sell-through data, and when something isn’t moving, they recognize their mistake and mark it down quickly.
 The saddest thing to see in a store is a wounded markdown—the $175 price tag that was crossed off to $125...then $99....then $59…don’t be so obsessed with your margin that you’re too timid in initial markdowns; get the cash back in your hands and reinvested in inventory that will perform.
 Think of it like real estate: The longer a property sits on the market and the more price reductions it sees, the more wary buyers are.

 Keep sale items at the back of the store.